This post may contain affiliate links. Read my full disclosure policy.

 Truly the best mushroom gravy recipe!
-It’s super easy, vegan-adaptable & gluten-free adaptable, and soooooooooo full of flavor, depth and complexity!
-Use this on mashed potatoes, biscuits, turkey or stuffing!
+It’s super easy, vegan-adaptable & gluten-free adaptable, and soooooooooo full of flavor, depth and complexity with the addition of miso!
+Use this on mashed potatoes, walnut loaf, biscuits, turkey or stuffing!

 Hey friends!
 With Thanksgiving right around the corner, I thought I’d share a yummy, easy, recipe for Mushroom Gravy.
 It’s naturally vegetarian but can easily be made vegan and/or gluten-free.
 The best part?
-You can make this in 20 minutes!
+You can make this in 20 minutes.
+Your mashed potatoes will love you!

 What I like about the recipe is its flavorful depth!
 Miso adds lovely complexity and umami flavor – and pairs so well with mushrooms.
 If going gluten-free, there is an option to leave it out.

-- Saute mushrooms and shallot in butter or olive oil.
+- Saute mushrooms and shallot in butter or olive oil over medium-high heat.

 - Add garlic and thyme, saute 2 minutes.

-- Sprinkle with flour (or GF flour) and stir to combine, cooking the flour 2 minutes, letting it brown.
+- Sprinkle with flour and cook (or GF flour) stirring to combine, cooking the flour 2 minutes, letting it brown.

-- Simmer gently on med-low until reduced and thickened, about 5 minutes.
-Taste for salt, adding some if needed along with pepper.
+- Simmer gently on med-low until reduced and thickened, about 5 minutes stirring often.

 What type of mushrooms to use in mushroom gravy?